n6ai/minze/packages/minze-vscode/README.md

 ### Syntax Highlighting

-Minze VS Code extension adds auto-highlighting to class methods defined as arrow functions starting with `html` and `css` keyword.
+The Minze VS Code extension comes bundled with snippets for auto-completion.
+It also adds auto-highlighting to class methods defined as arrow functions starting with `html` and `css` keyword.
 Additionally you can manually prefix any template literals with `/*html*/` to highlight HTML code inside them, or `/*css*/` to highlight CSS code.

 **Example**